vbprojects/miniprojects/README.md

 ### TODO

-Maybe some kind of generative art?
+- Maybe some kind of generative art?

 ## RotLogRegr

-Logistic regression where line is determined through rotation.
+Logistic regression where boundary is determined through rotation.

 ### TODO

-How do you extrapolate this to higher dimensions?
+- How do you extrapolate this to higher dimensions?

+## SVM_ARTICLE

+Article on SVMS

+### TODO

+- Implement SVC from scratch